Almost half of adults say they are ordering kids' meals. Here's what's behind the trend.

 "Whether it's a mini burger or mac and cheese, the kids' menu is becoming a smart option — not just a nostalgic one," Lightspeed researchers said.

-The cost of fast food has also skyrocketed over the past decade, according to a 2024 report by FinanceBuzz.
-The personal finance site found that the price of a McDonald's Quarter Pounder with Cheese meal more than doubled in price from $5.39 in 2014 to $11.99 in 2024.

-At McDonald's, a six-piece chicken McNugget Happy Meal, which comes with fries, milk and apple juice, costs $5.99.
+McDonald's menu pricing varies by region.
+At McDonald's in New York City, a six-piece Chicken McNugget Happy Meal, which comes with fries, milk and apple juice, costs $5.99.
 By comparison, an order of six McNugget's from the burger chain's McValue menu costs $5.59, but doesn't include fries or drinks.

+In a Chicago suburb, a six-piece Chicken McNugget Happy Meal costs $5.49.

 Eating at restaurants has become more costly, with the most recent consumer price index data, which measures changes in the price of everyday goods, showing that the cost of dining out has risen 3.9% over the past 12 months.